Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Benchmarking Design Methodology

-Hybrid methods subsume doubly robust-like approaches, which combine aspects of both IPS and DM.
-Standard doubly robust OPE (denoted DR) \cite{sdr} is an unbiased estimator that leverages a DM to decrease the variance of the unbiased estimates produced by importance sampling techniques:

-Other HMs include Weighted Doubly-Robust (WDR) and MAGIC (see Appendix \ref{app:methods}).
-WDR self-normalizes the importance weights (similar to WIS).
+\textbf{Hybrid Methods (HM)} Hybrid methods subsume doubly robust-like approaches, which combine aspects of both IPS and DM.
+Standard doubly robust OPE (denoted DR) \citep{sdr} is an unbiased estimator that leverages DM to decrease the variance of the unbiased estimates produced by importance sampling techniques: Other HM include Weighted Doubly-Robust (WDR) and MAGIC.
+WDR replaces the importance weights with self-normalized importance weights (similar to WIS).
 MAGIC introduces adaptive switching between DR and DM; in particular, one can imagine using DR to estimate the value for part of a trajectory and then using DM for the remainder.
-Using this idea, MAGIC \cite{magic} finds an optimal linear combination among a set that varies the switch point between WDR and DM.
+Using this idea, MAGIC \citep{magic} finds an optimal linear combination among a set that varies the switch point between WDR and DM.
 Note that any DM that returns $\widehat{Q}^{\pi_e}(x,a;\theta)$ yields a set of corresponding DR, WDR, and MAGIC estimators.
-As a result, we consider twenty-one hybrid approaches in our experiments.
+As a result, we consider $21$ hybrid approaches in our experiments.